Understanding the 3 project types

 You can find more details on these budget methods in our article on how to set up project budgets.

 Do you bill your clients with retainers?
 You can set up a Time & Materials or Fixed Fee project.

 Retainers can be used for clients who pay in advance, either as a one-time payment or in regular intervals, for a certain number of hours or a portion of a fee.

 Harvest projects that draw from a retainer can have Time & Materials or Fixed Fee set as their Project type, depending on if you'll bill for hours worked or for a pre-arranged fee.
-Also, make sure that you’ve set up hourly rates, since invoices that draw from retainers in Harvest must be based on time and expenses tracked to your project.
+Also, make sure that you’ve set up billable rates, since invoices that draw from retainers in Harvest must be based on time and expenses tracked to your project.
 Free-form invoices, like those created from a blank template, can’t draw from retainers.
 For more information, take a look at our guide to creating retainers.

 Do you bill your clients with a fixed fee?
 This is also known as a ‘flat rate or ‘set contract’ budget.
 If so, you’ll want to set up a Fixed Fee project.